-r/languagehub is a subreddit with 10k members.
-The most common kinds of discussions are pain & anger and advice requests, and the community frequently discusses language, learning, language learning, pronunciation, and grammar.
+r/languagehub is a subreddit with 11k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses language, language learning, learning, struggling, and native language.

 The hub for language learners.
 A place to connect and share tips and strategies, App reviews, and AI insights.